-The VBD group includes researchers with diverse backgrounds working on vectors and vector-borne diseases such as malaria, leishmaniasis, arboviral infections and tick-transmitted diseases.
-The overarching aim of our group is the development of innovative methods for surveillance and control of vector-borne diseases.
+The VBD group brings together a multidisciplinary team that works on vector-borne diseases such as malaria, leishmaniasis, schistosomiasis, arboviral and tick-borne infections.
+The overarching aim of our group is to develop innovative methods of surveillance and control of vector-borne diseases.

 Our research objectives include: i) molecular epidemiology and population genetics; ii) mechanisms of resistance to drugs/insecticides, discovery of new therapeutic targets and drug candidates; iii) vector/host-pathogen transmission and interactions; iv) Arthropod vector bioecology and novel control methods; v) new methods of epidemiological assessment, surveillance and diagnosis.

 In 2019, the VBD group published 52 scientific articles, 60% of which were in SIMAGO’s 1st quartile journals.
 The group has 24 ongoing projects (30% international), totalling 3.8 M € of research funds.

 In collaboration with the University of Minho, using molecular modelling, genetic transfection and biological tests, a new Plasmodium falciparum gene, Rpn2, has been identified, which has the ability to modulate the drug response to artemisinin derivatives.
 This could be a promising target for combating resistance to this important group of antimalarial drugs.